musaddiq-k-lodi/musaddiq-k-lodi.github.io/_pages/research.md

 ---
 ### Research Interests

-I specialize in developing computational methods for single-cell multiomics analysis, with a strong focus on improving key analytical tasks in single-cell RNA sequencing (scRNAseq).
-My research spans three major areas:
+My research focuses on developing computational methods for single-cell multiomics analysis, with an emphasis on improving key analytical tasks in single-cell RNA sequencing (scRNAseq).
+I am particularly interested in advancing algorithms for analyzing cellular heterogeneity, understanding gene regulatory networks, and integrating multiomic datasets to uncover biologically meaningful patterns.

-1. **Designing novel algorithms** for cell type identification, gene regulatory network (GRN) inference, and marker gene identification.
-2. **Applying state-of-the-art single-cell analysis tools** to gain disease-specific insights in contexts such as Duchenne Muscular Dystrophy, cancer therapeutics, and immune system interactions in blood cancer.
-3. **Integrating bulk and single-cell data** to enhance multiomic analyses.

-Through my work, I aim to bridge the gap between computational method development and biomedical applications, ensuring that cutting-edge analytical tools contribute to meaningful biological discoveries.
-By combining robust computational frameworks with interdisciplinary collaborations, I strive to uncover key molecular mechanisms underlying complex diseases and improve our understanding of cellular heterogeneity in health and disease.
+In addition to method development, I apply state-of-the-art computational tools to gain insights into complex diseases, such as Duchenne Muscular Dystrophy and various cancers.
+By bridging computational innovation with biomedical applications, my work aims to enhance our understanding of cellular behavior and contribute to the development of precision medicine approaches.